Skip to main content

 Save

 Click Add Charge or Add Credit to save.
-The customer’s balance will update immediately.
+The customer’s balance will update immediately and a draft invoice will be created or updated automatically.

 Charge amounts are negative (increase what customer owes).
 Credit amounts are positive (reduce what customer owes or add credit to their account).